 Even the best Fitbit doesn't offer the same features as a dedicated running watch, but if you're making the switch then the Forerunner 55's lack of a touchscreen might take some getting used to.
 However, the set of five physical buttons are easy to operate on the move, while wearing gloves, or with sweaty hands, and are clearly labelled to avoid confusion.

-It's not a perfect Garmin watch (the screen hasn't received an update since the Forerunner 45) and it would have been nice to see a refreshed design, but the company's GPS accuracy is hard to beat and it's a great entry point to the wonderful world of sports wearables.
+It's not a perfect Garmin watch (the screen hasn't received an update since the Forerunner 45) and it would have been nice to see a refreshed design, but the company's GPS accuracy is hard to beat.
+And, it's a great entry point to the wonderful world of sports wearables – not to mention, one of the best cheap smartwatches right now.

 Price and release date